paragoner1/crisis-companion/HACKATHON_SUBMISSION.md

 **The Problem**: Every year, 236,000 people die from drowning alone, with average emergency response times of 8-12 minutes.
 When emergencies occur, people panic and forget basic emergency procedures.
 Traditional emergency apps require manual activation and internet connectivity, which may not be available in remote locations like beaches, hiking trails, or during natural disasters.

 **Our Solution**: Crisis Companion uses offline voice recognition to detect emergency phrases like "Drowning help!" and immediately initiates a comprehensive emergency response.
 The app automatically sets the phone volume to 100%, plays step-by-step emergency instructions, coordinates with nearby devices via Bluetooth Low Energy, and stores audio hashes on Solana blockchain for security and audit purposes.
 Built specifically for remote areas, the app works completely offline - no internet connectivity required.

+**Strategic Value for Solana Mobile**: Crisis Companion represents a unique opportunity for Solana Mobile to differentiate itself from competitors by offering life-saving technology as a default feature.
+No other mobile platform offers voice-activated emergency assistance as a built-in capability.
+This positions Solana Mobile as the "safety-first" mobile platform and provides a powerful competitive advantage over Apple, Samsung, and other competitors.

 **Technical Innovation**: Built in Rust for high performance and memory safety, Crisis Companion integrates Vosk for offline speech recognition, SQLite for local emergency instruction storage, Bluetooth Low Energy for multi-device coordination, and Solana blockchain for tamper-proof emergency data storage.
 The app works entirely offline, ensuring functionality in remote locations.